 Pecute is a brand that creates products for all kinds of pets, from reptile vivarium accessories to cat and dog toys.

-They’re not a very popular brand, but the Pecute Reptile Heat Lamp with Guard has some interesting features.
+The Pecute Reptile Heat Lamp with Guard (on Amazon.com) has some interesting features.
 It is designed specifically for ceramic heat emitters, and comes with a bulb included.
-The lamp has a guard which screws over the bulb to prevent reptiles from touching it.
+The lamp has a guard that screws over the bulb to prevent reptiles from touching it.

 - It comes with a ceramic heat emitter bulb included.